 In the summer of 2022 Avant-pop composer and performer Rosie Tee performed a special live session in Sandfields Pumping Station in Lichfield – one of the Black Country’s most important buildings of industrial heritage.

 Rosie was formerly a member of Wildfire Folk, a hugely successful outreach project formed by Lichfield Arts as a Youth Ensemble to play music it should be played – with enthusiasm, energy and style!
-Wildfire started as a one off workshop and was so immensely popular that it quickly developed into a band in its own right for many years.
+Wildfire started as a one off workshop and was so immensely popular that it continued for many years.

 Now an exciting and successful artist in her own right, Lichfield Arts were delighted to promote the concert showcasing such an exciting young artist in this unique industrial setting.